da-penguin-guy/Virgil/README.md

 ## Multicast Addressing

 ### Overview
-- Each slave device advertises a unique multicast address prefix (e.g., `244.1.1`) via mDNS and Parameter Responses.
+- Each client device advertises a unique multicast address prefix (e.g., `244.1.1`) via mDNS and Parameter Responses.
-- The slave then broadcasts StatusUpdates over their multicast address (port 7889)
+- The client then broadcasts StatusUpdates over their multicast address (port 7889)
 - To receive status updates for a specific channel, append the channel index to the prefix:
   - Channel 0: `244.1.1.0`
   - Channel 1: `244.1.1.1`
   - Channel N: `244.1.1.N`
 - There is no multicast address for all channels at once.
-Masters must subscribe to each channel’s multicast address individually to receive updates for all channels.
+Servers must subscribe to each channel’s multicast address individually to receive updates for all channels.

 ### Picking a Multicast address
 **It is very important that no 2 devices have the same multicast address.**
-This means that before any slave advertises via mDNS, it must first listen on mDNS for all current slaves for a minimum of 5 seconds
+This means that before any client advertises via mDNS, it must first listen on mDNS for all current clients for a minimum of 5 seconds
-The slave then takes the lowest valid address that is not taken
+The client then takes the lowest valid address that is not taken
 Multicasts are send using ASM (Traditonal multicast).
 This means that the range of multicast addresses are from `224.1.1` to `239.255.255`

 **Summary:**
-Slaves broadcast status updates for each channel on its own multicast address.
-Masters listen to the relevant addresses to receive real-time updates.
+Clients broadcast status updates for each channel on its own multicast address.
+Servers listen to the relevant addresses to receive real-time updates.
 This design allows efficient, channel-specific monitoring and control.

 ---